Skip to main content

 |

-Here are a few activities designed to stretch your child’s concentration from a few minutes of engagement to a few hours of exploration.
+Here are a few activities designed to stretch your child’s concentration, ranging from a few minutes of engagement to a few hours of exploration.

-Be warned: Things are going to get messy but unless danger is imminent, I suggest you stand back and give your child space.
-Making a mess is way more fun without Mom or Dad hovering.
+Be warned: Things are going to get messy, but unless danger is imminent, I suggest you stand back and give your child space.
+Making a mess is way more fun without parents hovering.

 Make a cardboard/pillow/blanket fort

-Fort construction isn’t as simple as three chairs and a flat sheet.
+Fort construction isn’t as simple as pushing three chairs together and throwing a flat sheet over them.
 You have to know which way to angle those chairs or the whole thing will collapse.
-To facilitate easy fort-making, pick up a bag of spring clamps from your local hardware store.
+To facilitate easy fort building, pick up a bag of spring clamps from your local hardware store.

-Keep these and a fort-friendly sheet on standby for when you need two hours of parenting-free time.
+Keep these and a fort-friendly sheet on standby for when you need two hours of time free from parenting.

 Pro tip: To avoid a fight later on, be sure to set ground rules for what furniture can be used and how long forts can stay up.